03 — Circuit Breaker

 Circuit breaker is CLOSED (normal operation).
 Call succeeded.

-3. Kill the provider to simulate failures
+3. Stop the MCP server to simulate failures

-Provider is now dead.
+MCP Server is now dead.

 4. Call the tool 3 times to trip the circuit